 While on exchange at Jamk, incoming exchange students can use either public or private sector health care services.
 EU/EEA citizens may use the public health services with the EHIC card like local residents.
 All exchange students can also use the private sector services with private health insurance.

-Double degree students may use the student health services (FSHS), since they are degree students and under obligation to pay the student healthcare fee.
+Double degree students may use the student health services (FSHS), since they are pursuing a degree at Jamk.
+Read more through the Student health services (FSHS) link below.

-Meanwhile, further information about seeking treatment and using health services as a foreigner in Finland can also be found on the EU-healthcare.fi website.
+Meanwhile, you can also read about seeking treatment and using health services as a foreigner in Finland on the EU-healthcare.fi website.

 Visa, residence permit and right of residence